 The biggest attraction of Thanjavur - The Brahadeshwara Temple, also known as the Big Temple.
 Built during the reign of the Great Chola emperor, Raja Raja Chola, this Shiva temple in India is an architectural marvel.
 Protected by deep trenches on either side and the Grand Anaicut River running through another, this temple is a favourite among the pilgrims.

 The Lingaraj Temple is an ancient temple with great religious importance.
 Dedicated to Lord Shiva as the name suggests, it is visited by a huge number of devotees throughout the year.
-It is highly revered because of the fact that the Linga here, which is the phallic form of Lord Shiva, is believed to have appeared naturally.
+It is highly revered because of the large Shvalingam here is believed to have appeared naturally.

 Nestled on the banks of River Cauvery, Talakadu is a town known for its sand dunes.
 With a rich past and heritage, the town is also quite famous among the devotees who come here for special worship at the Shiva temple.
 Steeped with rich past and heritage, it is famous for its Vaidyanatheshwara Temple dedicated to Lord Shiva.

 The Madhyamaheshwar Omkareshwar Temple is an integral part of the great Panch Kedar and is dedicated to Lord Shiva in India.
 It is simply known as Ukhimath Omkareshwar Temple and is one the most prominent Shiva temple in India.
 During the winters, the idols from Kedarnath temple and Madhyamaheshwar are brought to Ukhimath and worshipped here for six months.
 Ukhimath is a small pilgrimage town in the Rudraprayag District of Uttarakhand.